 The classification problem

 OSS doesn’t just require you to report total EU revenue.
-For each transaction you need to:
+For each transaction you need to do all of the following:

-- Classify as B2B (zero VAT via reverse charge) or B2C (full local VAT rate applies)
+- Classify as B2B or B2C — zero VAT via reverse charge, or full local VAT rate.

-- Validate any VAT IDs against the official VIES registry
+- Validate VAT IDs — check against the official VIES registry.

 The automated solution